atquil/spring-security/README.md

 ###  Spring Security - `Advanced`

+OAuth2 and JWT serve different purposes.
+OAuth2 defines a protocol that specifies how tokens are transferred, while JWT defines a token format

 | Sr.No | Security Type<br/>(repo) | Youtube Tutorial   | Description |
 |-------|--------------------------|--------------------|-------------|
 | 1     | OAuth 2.0                |                    |             |